pirapira/bamboo/README.md

 ## Developing Bamboo

-To try Bamboo in your local environment, run `make install` from the project folder.
+To try Bamboo in your local environment, run `make dep` from the project folder.
 That should install all dependencies.
 Once the installation process is done, run `eval $(opam config env)` and then you can build all targets using `make`, and run the tests with `make test`.

 When you modify the OCaml source of Bamboo, you can try your version by